Susie Revels Cayton: Children

-Susie Revels Cayton had five children with Horace Cayton Sr. They had two sons, activists Horace Cayton, Jr. and Revels Cayton.
+Susie Revels Cayton had five children with Horace Cayton Sr. They had two sons, activists Horace Cayton Jr. and Revels Cayton.
 Their oldest daughter, Ruth.
 Second daughter, Madge, who was one of the first African American women to graduate from the University of Washington and a social worker.
 And a third daughter, Lillie.
-They also adopted their granddaughter, Susan, after Ruth passed away in 1919, and raised her as their youngest child.
+They also adopted their granddaughter, Susan, after Ruth died in 1919, and raised her as their youngest child.

 Legacy

 In 1992 the Cayton Scholarship was established to honor both Susie and Horace Cayton.
 This scholarship is available to minority students in Washington state pursuing a public relations career.

 In 1902 Revels Cayton and her husband had a house built in Seattle's prosperous Capitol Hill neighborhood.
 They lived there from 1903 to 1909.
 In 2021 Seattle's Landmarks Preservation Board designated the house as a historic landmark.